flemay/3musketeers/docs/docs/environment-variables.md

 ENV_VAR_B
 ```

+### env.example

 `env.example` defines values so that it can be used straight away with Make like `$ make envfile test ENVFILE=env.example`.
-It also gives an example of values that are being used in the project.
+It also gives an example of values that are being used in the project which is very useful for the developers.

 ```bash
 # env.example